hiroppy/ssr-sample/README.md

-# A minimum sample of Server-Side-Rendering, Single-Page-Application and Progressive Web App
+# A minimum sample of Server-Side-Rendering, Single-Page-Application, and Progressive Web App

 ## What's this project?